nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-06-15-netidme/index.md

 resourceType: blog
 slug: netidme
 aliases:
   - /blog/netidme
 tags:
   - service-oriented-architecture
   - sharepoint
   - spf2010
-coverImage: metro-sharepoint-128-link-1-1.png
+preview: metro-sharepoint-128-link-1-1.png
 ---

 I have just been made aware of a [new ('ish) service.](http://www.netidme.net/ "netidme") It allows you to verify the identity of those users you interact with online.
 This is a very usefully service for any online site or community where users are under 18, but is there any value for those of us that are not?